BrainsOnBoard/compound-ray/docs/indepth-install-notes.md

 | GeForce RTX 30XX Series (3080, 3090 etc.) | Ampere | 80 (or 86, 87) |

 To find out the name of your currently installed graphics card, run `lspci | grep -i "VGA"` and observe the name in square brackets.
+If you have more than one graphics card installed in your system, you may want to see the Buffer Type table at the end of this guide that outlines an additional switch, `-DBUFFER_TYPE`, that is often required to be specified in multi-gpu systems.
+If you are unsure but have multiple graphics cards installed, attempt compilation and execution without adding this switch, and then refer to **[ERROR: GL interop is only available on display device](#bufferTableError)** if issues arise on execution.

 With switches considered, we can now build the renderer.
 This is done here by navigating into `eye-renderer/build/make` and running `$ cmake ../../`.
 For instance, with the system configuration we are using in this guide, our OptiX install location is `~/NVIDIA-OptiX-SDK-7.3.0-linux64-x86_64/` and our installed graphics card is the NVidia GTX 1080Ti, which is operating on the Pascal architecture, meaning it requires architecture integer `60`.